-The key to making a good plant based style rice porridge is to ensure the brown rice is thoroughly cooked and to add my homemade coconut condensed milk made using coco fina organic coconut butter.
+The key to making a good plant based style rice porridge is to ensure the brown rice is cooked thoroughly then add my homemade coconut condensed milk made using coco fina organic coconut butter.

-I am a huge of their coconut butter.
+I am a huge fan of their coconut butter.
 Unlike white rice, brown has the germ and bran in tact giving it a nutty taste and texture.
-Furthermore, it also takes a little longer to cook.
+Furthermore, brown rice also takes a little longer to cook.

 - The porridge should be soft but slightly nutty in texture

-- Ensure to cook the rice for quite some time 25 minutes (approx)
+- Aim to cook the rice for quite some time 25 minutes (approx)

 - Be careful not to over saturate the rice with liquid.
 If the liquid levels seem low add a 1/4 cup at a time.
 Remember the finishing product should look similar to risotto.

 **Disclaimer – This is not a sponsored post, all ingredients used were paid for by the author

 Don’t forget to comment and star rate below……also if you like the recipe don’t forget to “pin it” on pinterest too

 - 1 jar of coconut condensed milk see post for recipe link

 - 3 1/2 cups of water